-- Pen Thru Dollar Magic Trick is simple trick that, with a bit of practice, is a good starting one for kids.
+- Pen Thru Dollar Magic Trick is a simple trick that, with a bit of practice, is a good starting one for kids.
 The point of this trick is a pen is put through a spectator’s dollar bill, without wrecking the bill.
 Kids can ask the audience for a bill and then stick the pen straight through the middle of it with no damage done.
-The trick has instructions included, and is easy enough for a kid who is just getting into magic.
+The trick has instructions included and is easy enough for a kid who is just getting into magic.

 - Magic Makers Disappearing Dime and Penny Illusion Magic Trick is another easy to learn trick that is a good one for kids (although kids may need some help from an adult who knows a bit about coin tricks).
-This trick includes step-by-step instructions and bang ring.
-It’s is a very highly rated trick for a decent price.
+This trick includes step-by-step instructions and a bang ring.
+It’s is a very highly rated trick for a reasonable price.

 Tricks for Kids Videos and Websites